julienawonga/Esp32-notif-whatsapp/README.md

     -   WiFi.h
     -   HTTPClient.h
 3. Add your WiFi SSID and password in the code.
-4. Add your WhatsApp app registered phone number and token number that the bot has sent you on WhatsApp messenger.
+4. Add your WhatsApp app registered phone number and token number that the bot has sent you on WhatsApp messenger .
 5. Upload the code to your ESP32.

 ## Usage